 A 2020 Lambda Literary Fellow, Ketner has been a Poets House Emerging Poets Fellow, Emerge-Surface-Be Fellow for The Poetry Project (selected by Wayne Koestenbaum), and a Saltonstall Foundation for the Arts Fellow.
 They hold an M.F.A. from the University of Minnesota and live in Manhattan with their husband.

-While at MacDowell, Ketner polished two, transgenre, book-length manuscripts-in-progress, the water-moon sequence and The Eulefrau. the water-moon sequence is a 1000-stanza renga project developed via a daily writing practice over the course of three years that will reach completion in November of 2024.
+While at MacDowell, Ketner polished two, transgenre, book-length manuscripts-in-progress, the water-moon sequence and The Eulefrau. the water-moon sequence is a 1000-stanza renga project developed via a daily writing practice over the course of three years.
 The Eulefrau is a speculative memoir about the alternate path Ketner's life might have taken had they moved to New Mexico and started HRT, something they were considering over the course of their pandemic isolation.
 The Eulefrau uses a system of repetition and chance in alignment with the Tibetan practice of dice divination, called Mo, to determine its form.

 Portrait by Cormac Fitzgerald